devices-lab/MakeDevice-backend/README.md

 #### TODO:

 - [ ] Fix up the way layer mappings are passed onto the generate, maybe the EMPTY net is not necessary to puy through
+- [ ] BUGS: fix the bugs that occur when rotating modules, UGH!

 Other notes from the meeting: